-This rule is applicable to any person who supplies, sells, offers for sale, applies, or solicits the application of any architectural coating, or who manufactures any architectural coating for use within the District.
+This 1.
+Except as provided in Section B, this rule is applicable to any person who supplies:

+a.
+Supplies, sells, or offers for sale, applies, any architectural coating for use within the District; or b.
+Manufactures, blends, or repackages any architectural coating for use within the District; or c.
+Applies or solicits the application of any architectural coating, or who manufactures any architectural coating for use within the District.